cebasfu93/LAMPIT/README.md

 Ligand (.mol2)			     Topology (.top)

 Remarks:
+1. Usage: Download LAMPIT.sh and DEPENDENCIES/, then modify the variables in LAMPIT.sh and run.
+2. To use it with only one ligand, the option FRAC_LIG1 must be set to 1.0.
+4. When using 2 ligands, only a random distribution is supported.
-1. Ligand mol2 file must have the keywords @<TRIPOS>ATOM, @<TRIPOS>BOND, and @<TRIPOS>RESIDUECONNECT.
+5. Ligand mol2 file must have the keywords @<TRIPOS>ATOM, @<TRIPOS>BOND, and @<TRIPOS>RESIDUECONNECT.
-2. Immediately beneath @<TRIPOS>RESIDUECONNECT the first written thing must be the number of the atom used as anchor.
+6. Immediately beneath @<TRIPOS>RESIDUECONNECT the first written thing must be the number of the atom used as anchor.
-3. The output name for the core will always be "AU"
+7. The output name for the core atoms will always be "AU"
-4. The output name for the stapling atom will always be "ST"
+8. The output name for the stapling atom will always be "ST"
-5. The options in NP_builder.in are case sensitive
+9. The options in NP_builder.in and staples.in are case sensitive